Soundproof Flooring Materials: Which are the Best? (STC & IIC Compared)

 Even when there’s no upstairs, you still have that noise all around you.
 If you are an avid follower of my tips on soundproofing so far you have learned that anything can be treated for noise reduction.

-So, my focus here will be on soundproofing floor using the best materials there are.
+So, my focus here will be on soundproofing floor using the best soundproof flooring materials there are.

 Before I give you the list, let’s talk about soundproofing floors in general.
-There are two types of noises- impact and airborne.
+There are two types of sound transmission - impact and airborne noise.
 Each of them is treated using different methods.

 All that noise sound different when there are different floor types, such as: